City-of-Helsinki/django-helusers/README.md

 # Django app for City of Helsinki user infrastructure

-django-helusers is your friendly app for bolting authentication into Django projects for City of Helsinki.
-It provides the following functionalities:
+Django-helusers is your friendly app for bolting authentication into Django projects for City of Helsinki.
+Authentication schemes are based on [OAuth2](https://oauth.net/2/) and [OpenID Connect (OIDC)](https://openid.net/connect/).

-* baseline User model
-* authentication against Tunnistamo, an OIDC service for authenticating against multiple backends
-* augmented login template for for Django admin, allowing tunnistamo login
-* mapping from Tunnistamo provided AD groups to Django groups
+A baseline `User` model is provided that can be used with the various authentication use cases that are supported.
+The model supports mapping from AD groups to Django groups based on the authentication data.

+Additionally there are **optional** functionalities that can be used as needed.

+Functionalities for server needing (API) access token verification:

-* integration with Django Rest Framework authentication
+* For servers using Django REST Framework

-* authenticating DRF requests using a Tunnnistamo specific "API Token"
+Functionalities for server needing to authenticate against OIDC or OAuth2 server:

+* support Django session login against OIDC or OAuth2 server, including Helsinki Tunnistus service and Azure AD
+* augmented login template for Django admin, adding OIDC/OAuth2 login button

 ## Adding django-helusers your Django project